Scottish Association of Landlords privacy policy

 4.4 Consent

-The data subject has given explicit consent to the processing of this data for a specified purpose;
+- The data subject has given explicit consent to the processing of this data for a specified purpose;

-• Processing is necessary for carrying out obligations or exercising rights related to employment or social security;
+- Processing is necessary for carrying out obligations or exercising rights related to employment or social security;

-• Processing is necessary to protect the vital interest of the data subject or, if the data subject is incapable of giving consent, the vital interests of another person;
+- Processing is necessary to protect the vital interest of the data subject or, if the data subject is incapable of giving consent, the vital interests of another person;

-• Processing is necessary for reasons of substantial public interest.
+- Processing is necessary for reasons of substantial public interest under law.

 5. Data Sharing

 5.1 SAL shares its data with various third parties for numerous reasons in order that its day to day activities are carried out in accordance with SAL’s relevant policies and procedures.
-In order that SAL can monitor compliance by these third parties with Data Protection laws, SAL will require the third party organisations to enter in to an Agreement with SAL governing the processing of data, security measures to be implemented and responsibility for breaches.
+In order that SAL can monitor compliance by these third parties with Data Protection laws, SAL may require the third party organisations to enter in to an Agreement with SAL governing the processing of data, security measures to be implemented and responsibility for breaches.

 5.2 Data Sharing

 5.2.1 Personal data is from time to time shared amongst SAL and third parties who require to process personal data that SAL process as well.
-Both SAL and the third party will be processing that data in their individual capacities as data controllers.
+Both SAL and the third party will be processing that data in their individual capacities as controllers.

 5.2.2 Where SAL shares in the processing of personal data with a third party organisation (e.g. for processing of the employees’ pension), it shall require the third party organisation to enter in to a Data Sharing Agreement with SAL.

-5.3 Data Processors
+5.3 Processors

-A data processor is a third party entity that processes personal data on behalf of SAL, and are frequently engaged if certain of SAL’s work is outsourced (e.g. payroll, maintenance and repair works).
+A processor is a third party entity that processes personal data on behalf of SAL, and are frequently engaged if certain of SAL’s work is outsourced (e.g. payroll, maintenance and repair works).

-5.3.1 A data processor must comply with Data Protection laws.
-SAL’s data processors must ensure they have appropriate technical security measures in place, maintain records of processing activities and notify SAL if a data breach is suffered.
+5.3.1 A processor must comply with Data Protection laws.
+SAL’s processors must ensure they have appropriate technical security measures in place, maintain records of processing activities and notify SAL if a data breach is suffered.

-5.3.2 If a data processor wishes to sub-contact their processing, prior written consent of SAL must be obtained.
-Upon a sub-contracting of processing, the data processor will be liable in full for the data protection breaches of their sub-contractors.
+5.3.2 If a processor wishes to sub-contact their processing, prior written consent of SAL must be obtained.
+Upon a sub-contracting of processing, the processor will be liable in full for the data protection breaches of their sub-contractors.

 5.3.3 Where SAL contracts with a third party to process personal data held by SAL, it shall require the third party to enter in to a Data Processor Agreement with SAL.